litonglab/FiND/Server/README.md

-# FiND
+# README

-This repository implements FiND, a novel neighbor discovery protocol that accelerates BLE neighbor discovery via Wi-Fi fingerprints without any hardware modifications.
+This is the Server demo of FiND.
+We use Splay Tree to save the mapping of Wi-Fi fingerprints and the information of BLE.
+It waits client to update the mapping and query via Wi-Fi fingerprints to accelerate BLE Neighbor Discovery.